 If you ignore this it can cause engine damage.
-Many people have taken their vehicles in for what they thought would be a routine spark plug replacement, only to find out they were now faced with a large repair bill in average over $1500 for removing the cylinder heads.
+Many people have taken their vehicles in for what they thought would be a routine spark plug replacement, only to find out they were now faced with a large repair bill.
+In fact, it can cost over $1500 for removing the cylinder heads.

 Some tips I'm going to share with you are from the factory technical service bulletin.
 The TSB covers replacement and removal of broken plugs specifically for 3 Valve per cylinder V8 Triton engine.

-learned from the school of hard knocks (experience) while working on
+learned from the school of hard knocks while working on

-many different 5.4 liter Triton V8 engines.
+many different 5.4 liter V8 engines.
 The Government fleet I worked for had 100 of these trucks.
 I have a picture of me performing this operation on a County owned F250.
 Needless to say I feel your pain and frustration with the task at hand.

 The first step to me is very important.
 Before I start to replace the spark plugs on any Ford V8 engine with aluminum cylinder heads I soak the plugs down with penetrating oil.

 Some people prefer to use carburetor cleaner instead of penetrating oil because what is stopping removal is mainly the carbon build up.
 I have tried both types of fluid and they seem to work equally for me.

 The soaking time is critical.
 I set things up and find something else to work on.
-Another couple of points on this step would be to go back and re-wet the area so it doesn't dry up.
+Another couple of points on this step would be to go back and wet the area again so it doesn't dry up.
 The head has a raised portion around the plug threads that holds the fluid nicely for a continuous soak.

 Step two is probably more important then the first.
 Get the right tool for the job.
 They make a special tool to replace plugs on a Triton V-8 engine.
 It looks like a standard spark plug socket but is slightly different.